dcvii/ripper/doc/runners_guide.md

 ## order of runners

 It is very important that these runners be executed in the proper order such that we minimize errors with grants and precedence.
 This is a first estimate.
 The order of the grants follows.
-As the getters can be run in any order, each set of runners will handle a unique set of objects from the source databa
+As the getters can be run in any order, each set of runners will handle a unique set of objects from the source database.

 order  | runner